saraswat/pcc/README.md

 The pcc language is also compatible with the idea that the probabilities in a pd may actually be _symbolic variables_ rather than concrete numbers.
 More generally, the probabilities may be represented by _arithmtic terms_ (e.g. `p+q*r/2`).
 Now the operations on probabilities performed during pcc execution (multiplication, addition, division for normalization) need to be performed over arbitrary arithmetic terms. all one needs is a constraint solver with the power to deal with such operations on arithmetic terms.

+### More implementation details

-The system uses a "symbolic" execution technique, implemented by a meta-interpreter, instead of sampling.
-In this technique, the meta-interpreter tracks labels, and their associated probability values.
-Any refutation will have zero or more labels, with an associated weight obtained by multiplying the numbers associated with the labels.
-Proofs with the same (sorted) sequence of labels are collected, dropping duplicates, giving a list whose elements are of the form `v(Label,P)-L`, where `L` is a list of answers with the same label.
+Sample goals can be associated by the user with labels, as in `t#X~pd`.
+(If the user does not supply a label, one is generated.)
+A label is just a term.
+The meta-interpreter carries with it the current set of labels, obtained by constructing a label from each path through a sample goal that it has taken.
+(The label is constructed from the label for the goal and the index of the choice made for the current derivation.)
+Thus every successful derivation will have zero or more labels (and a weight, obtained by multiplying the probability associated with each label).
+Proofs with the same (sorted sequence of) labels are collected, dropping duplicates, giving a list whose elements are of the form `v(Label,P)-L`, where `L` is a list of answers with the same label.
 (An answer is an instantiated version of the original goal, representing a solution).
 The result is then normalized, with the weight for each element being divided by the sum of the weights for all elements.
-After this, if desired, the probabilities for the same answer are summed up (across the different labels), and the result -- a probability distribution across answers -- presented to the user.
+After this, the probabilities for the same answer are summed up (across the different labels), and the result -- a probability distribution across answers -- presented to the user.

-Important Caveat: Programs should satisfy the property that given a (sorted) label set, there is at most one proof the query with that label set.
-Otherwise, a call to `pcc/3` will fail (see the head of the second clause for `gather/3`).
-You can still get useful information about the output probability distribution by disabling gather.
-Now you will see for each label the collection of proofs with that label.
-However, there is no way to "divide up" the probability associated with that label between these different answers.

 ## Tested with SWI-Prolog.